ksahlin/misc/split_mapping/README.md

 # Description

-Workflow for analyzing split mappings in a simple genome.
+Workflow for analyzing split mappings in a simple simulated genome without repeats.

 # Requirements